01 May

 Today we're pleased to release Cleveland Owns' first-ever strategic plan, a document that describes our vision, values, and work building economic democracy now and for the next three years.

-We start our strategic plan with a letter from Jonathan Welle and Moredecai Cargill, co-founders of Cleveland Owns current Lead Organizer and Board President, respectively.
+We start our strategic plan with a letter from Jonathan Welle and Mordecai Cargill, co-founders of Cleveland Owns and current Lead Organizer and Board President, respectively.
 That letter in full is below.

 We encourage you to check out the full plan at this link.